 Practicum in Adventure Education

-This practicum will provide students with experiences in field based (authentic) leadership and teaching situations in a field setting with public school programs.
-Emphasis will be on planning and developing outdoor physical education programs in conjunction with public/private K-12 programs.
+This practicum provides students with experiences in field based (authentic) leadership and teaching situations in a field setting with public school programs.
+Emphasis is on planning and developing outdoor physical education programs in conjunction with public/private K-12 programs.
+Consent of instructor.
 Offered Spring.